Mayo Clinic Health Manager

 Recognize domestic violence

-Domestic violence — also called domestic abuse, battering or intimate partner violence — occurs between people in an intimate relationship.
-Domestic violence can take many forms, including emotional, sexual and physical abuse.
-Men are sometimes abused by partners, but domestic violence is most often directed toward women.
-Domestic violence can happen in heterosexual or homosexual relationships.
+Domestic violence — also called intimate partner violence — occurs between people in an intimate relationship.
+Domestic violence can take many forms, including emotional, sexual and physical abuse and threats of abuse.
+Abuse by a partner can happen to anyone, but domestic violence is most often directed toward women.
+Domestic violence can happen in heterosexual and same-sex relationships.

-It may not be easy to identify domestic violence at first.
+It might not be easy to identify domestic violence at first.
 While some relationships are clearly abusive from the outset, abuse often starts subtly and gets worse over time.
-You may be experiencing domestic violence if you're in a relationship with someone who:
+You might be experiencing domestic violence if you're in a relationship with someone who:

 • Calls you names, insults you or puts you down